controlplane-com/github-actions-example-terraform/README.md

 1. Fork the example into your own workspace.

+2. The following variables are required and must be added as GitHub repository secrets.

+Browse to the Secrets page by clicking `Settings` (top menu bar), then `Secrets` (left menu bar).

+- `CPLN_ORG`: Control Plane org.
+- `CPLN_TOKEN`: Service Account Key.
+- `CPLN_GVC_DEV`: The name of the GVC for the `dev` branch.
+- `CPLN_WORKLOAD_DEV`: The name of the workload for the `dev` branch.
+- `CPLN_IMAGE_NAME_DEV`: The name of the image that will be deployed for the `dev` branch.
+The workflow will append the short SHA of the commit when pushing the image to the org's private image repository.
+- `TF_WORKSPACE_DEV`: The Terraform workspace name for the `dev` branch. **Do not include the common prefix used when setting up the workspace in the `Terraform Cloud Set Up` section.**
+- `CPLN_GVC_MAIN`: The name of the GVC for the `main` branch.
+- `CPLN_WORKLOAD_MAIN`: The name of the workload for the `main` branch.
+- `CPLN_IMAGE_NAME_MAIN`: The name of the image that will be deployed for the `main` branch.
+The workflow will append the short SHA of the commit when pushing the image to the org's private image repository.
+- `TF_WORKSPACE_MAIN`: The Terraform workspace name for the `main` branch. **Do not include the common prefix used when setting up the workspace in the `Terraform Cloud Set Up` section.**
+- `TF_PROVIDER_VERSION`: The version number of the Control Plane Terraform Provider (Current version is: 1.0.1).
+- `TF_CLOUD_TOKEN`: Terraform Cloud Authentication Token.

-2. Review and update the `.github/workflows/deploy-to-control-plane.yml` file:
+3. Review and update the `.github/workflows/deploy-to-control-plane.yml` file:
     - Line 9: Uncomment and update with the action (e.g., push, pull request, etc.) and branch names (e.g., dev, main, etc.) this workflow will trigger on.
     - Lines 33 and 46: Update the branch names to match line 9.

-3. Update the Terraform HCL file located at `/terraform/terraform.tf` using the values that were created in the `Terraform Cloud Set Up` section:
+4. Update the Terraform HCL file located at `/terraform/terraform.tf` using the values that were created in the `Terraform Cloud Set Up` section:
     - `TERRAFORM_ORG`: The Terraform Cloud organization.
     - `WORKSPACE_PREFIX`: The Terraform Workspace Prefix.
 Only enter the prefix.
 Terraform will automatically append the value of the `TF_WORKLOAD` environment variable that was set in the action when pushing the state to the Terraform cloud.
 This comes in handy when deploying to multiple branches as each branch will have its own workspace (hosting the state) within the Terraform Cloud.

-4. The file `/terraform/.terraformrc` must be included to allow Terraform to authenticate to their cloud service.
+5. The file `/terraform/.terraformrc` must be included to allow Terraform to authenticate to their cloud service.
 No modification is necessary.
 The workflow will update the credentials during execution using the `sed` command on line 71.

 **To manually trigger the GitHub action:**